StarManTheGamer/poly-newdocs/docs/objects/world/Folder.md

 ---
-icon: polytoria/BasePart
+icon: polytoria/Folder
 weight: 100
 ---

 # Folder

-:polytoria-BasePart: Folder is similar to a model, used for storing objects in the game.
+:polytoria-Folder: Folder is similar to a model, used for storing objects in the game.

 {{ inherits("DynamicInstance") }}